Visual / Brand Design

 Most interviewees have limited knowledge about recycling.
 The knowledge often comes from school, conversation with friends and parents, and simple instructions provided by recycling companies.
 The limited knowledge also leads to loose categorization and misconceptions about how MRFs works.

-The main motivations for the interviewees are the monetary incentives and the benefit it brings.
-Interviewees mentioned they would recycle more if the monetary incentive from hand in the materials increases.
-They also mentioned how being responsible for the environment, benefiting others, or being a role model for the kids makes them willing to recycle more.
+The main motivations are the monetary incentives and the benefit it brings.
+Interviewees said they would recycle more if the monetary incentive from hand in the materials increases.
+They also mentioned how being responsible for the environment or being a role model for the kids makes them willing to recycle more.

 The interviewees also gave us insight into their regular recycling behaviors, where we noticed fascinating patterns as well as mistakes.
 Some interviewees don't do in-depth cleaning or categorization, and they also have distinct recycling schedules based on the provided facilities and the number of recyclables they have.